UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Kathy_Humphry.md

 University of Saint Andrews and became involved with computers right after received her degree.
 After graduation, Humphry worked for Standard Telephones and Cables as a telephone switching technician.
-Afterward, she moved to the USA to work on the same machine at Blue Cross/Blue Shield.
+Afterward, she moved to the USA to work on the same machine at Blue CrossBlue Shield.
 Humphry eventually moved back to Britain to work in the university system, first at Open University and then Edinburgh University.
 At Edinburgh University, as a Computing Officer she was